mozmeao/birdbox-documentation/docs/bootstrapping.md

     **After making any changes to Site Settings, remember to Save the settings.**

     The changes are immediately reflected in the site - there is no concept of Preview with Site Settings.

+### Add other users

+Now the site is almost ready to lay in content, it might be a good time to allow others to add that content.
+See the [specific notes for adding users](./adding_users_to_wagtail.md).

+Alternatively, you may wish to lay in all the initial content youself before "handing over the keys" - this is also fine.

 ## Wagtail: Lay in content